PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 Fourth, whereas historically cryptography was primarily utilized in military settings, it has come to permeate our daily activities in the digital age.
 Whether you are banking online, posting on social media, buying a product from Amazon with your credit card, or tipping a friend bitcoin, cryptography is the sine qua non of our digital age.

-Given these four aspects to modern cryptography, we might characterize modern **cryptography** as the science concerned with the formal development and analysis of cryptographic schemes to secure digital information against adversarial attacks.<sup>[6](#footnote6)</sup> Security here should be broadly understood as preventing attacks that damage secrecy, integrity, authentication, and/or non-repudiation in communications.
+Given these four aspects to modern cryptography, we might characterize modern **cryptography** as the science concerned with the formal development and analysis of cryptographic schemes to secure digital information against adversarial attacks.
+[6] Security here should be broadly understood as preventing attacks that damage secrecy, integrity, authentication, and/or non-repudiation in communications.

 Cryptography is best seen as a subdiscipline of **cybersecurity**, which is concerned with preventing the theft, damaging, and misuse of computer systems.
 Note that many cybersecurity concerns have little or only a partial connection to cryptography.

 For instance, if a company houses expensive servers locally, they may be concerned with securing this hardware from theft and damage.
 While this is a cybersecurity concern, it has little to do with cryptography.

 For another example, **phishing attacks** are a common problem in our modern age.
 These attacks attempt to deceive people via an e-mail or some other message medium to relinquish sensitive information such as passwords or credit card numbers.
 While cryptography can help address phishing attacks to a certain degree, a comprehensive approach requires more than just using some cryptography.

+**Notes:**

+[3] To be exact, the important applications of cryptographic schemes have been concerned with secrecy.
+Kids, for instance, frequently use simple cryptographic schemes for “fun”.
+Secrecy is not really a concern in those cases.

+[4] Bruce Schneier, *Applied Cryptography*, 2nd edn, 2015 (Indianapolis, IN: John Wiley & Sons), p.
+2.

+[5] See Jonathan Katz and Yehuda Lindell, *Introduction to Modern Cryptography*, CRC Press (Boca Raton, FL: 2015), esp. pp. 16–23, for a good description.

+[6] Cf. Katz and Lindell, ibid., p.
+3. I think their characterization has some issues, so present a slightly different version of their statement here.

 ## Open communications